 - Only 2% of the total amount of unused household pharmaceuticals was collected for safe disposal in 2011, despite significant voluntary collection efforts around the state.

 - The estimated cost of Wisconsin take-back programs ranges from $8.05 to $10.07 per pound.
 By comparison, producer-managed programs in Canada and France average $3.50 per pound and $0.23 per pound, respectively.

 - Barriers to effective collection programs include high costs, lack of sustainable funding, consumer inconvenience, low public awareness and inadequate program promotion.
 Limited in-state capacity for pharmaceutical destruction also contributes to high program costs.

-Results from the study will be used to identify acceptable short-term solutions and to seek convenient and sustainable longer-term solutions to the problems posed by unwanted pharmaceuticals.
+Results from the study have been used to identify acceptable short-term solutions and to seek convenient and sustainable longer-term solutions to the problems posed by unwanted pharmaceuticals.

 The DNR collaborates on an ongoing basis with other stakeholders to identify and evaluate sustainable, environmentally responsible ways to manage pharmaceuticals and personal care products.

 - The DNR collaborates with the Wisconsin Department of Justice on a variety of law enforcement-related pharmaceuticals topics, including 2013 Wisconsin Act 198, a drug disposal law which took effect in July 2015 and DOJ's Drug Take Back program to dispose of household pharmaceuticals collected by law enforcement agencies.

 - The DNR co-chairs the Wisconsin Pharmaceutical Waste Working Group, a diverse group of stakeholders who aim to reduce the effects of pharmaceutical waste on Wisconsin's environment and communities.
 As a result of networking and shared knowledge, group members have provided valuable input to policy makers, set up drug collection programs and developed educational materials.